Why open a business account with a bank?

 - Other types of fees – this includes early closure fees and overdraft charges

 You may have the preconceived notion that a business account typically requires a large initial deposit.
 However, that is not always the case.
-In fact, the OCBC Business Growth Account does not require a minimum initial deposit to open and only has a S$10 monthly service fee, which is waived for the first two months.
-You will not incur any fall below fees as this account does not require a minimum balance.
+In fact, the OCBC Business Growth Account requires only a low initial deposit to open and only has a S$10 monthly service fee, which is waived for the first two months.

 On top of that, you will receive a OCBC Multi-Currency Account for free.
 This additional account will let you transact in up to 13 major currencies with no initial deposit needed and no fall below fees.
 This is especially great if you often need to make and receive payments in foreign currencies with your suppliers and partners.